oduameh/node-course/docs/Instructions/automating.md

 Save the file with `ctrl + o` and exit with `ctrl + x`

-Now let's copy our draft file to the permissioned location where services are located on our system.
+Now copy our draft file to the permissioned location where services are located on our system

 ```
 sudo cp /home/n(x)/preview/scripts/node.service /etc/systemd/system/